sunlite99/vpn-profile-builder/README.md

 # TO DO
 - [ ] Comment my code.
 I know...
+- [ ] Improve error handling, that was just lazy...
 - [ ] Add other VPN types
   - [ ] Cisco IPsec (IKEv1)
   - [ ] L2TP